modelix/modelix.docs/README.md

 antora --stacktrace antora-playbook.yml
 ```

+To make use of the development friendly environment, make sure relative paths to your repositories are correct in `antora-playbook-develop.yml`.
-Alternatively use the included bash script to automatically re-run generation if there are changes in the documentation:
+Then, use the included bash script to automatically re-run generation of the documentation:

 ```
 ./runDevelop.sh